sgronky/covid-19-italy/Readme.md

 - **long**: Longitude of a reference point inside the province's territory.
 - **totale_casi**: Number of cases.

-The following code is used to clean the re-organize the data.
+The following code is used to clean and re-organize the data.

 ```python